vipulgupta1011/swapmix/README.md

 The model looks at an image and a question.
 Then we change the visual context (irrelevant objects to the question) in the image.
 For each question we make multiple copies of image by changing context.
 Ideally, we would expect the model's prediction to remain consistent with context switch.

-This repository contains code for **measuring bias** using SwapMix and training VQA models using SwapMix as **data augmentation**.
+This repository contains code for **measuring bias** using SwapMix and training VQA models using SwapMix as **data augmentation** as described in the paper.
 Specifically, we have applied SwapMix to [MCAN](https://github.com/MILVLG/mcan-vqa) and [LXMERT](https://github.com/airsplay/lxmert).
 We use [GQA](https://cs.stanford.edu/people/dorarad/gqa/download.html) dataset for our analysis.

 ## Implementation Details